AndrewDavis1191/tinyACM/README.md

 # tinyACM
-A small, lightweight Access Control application for AdHoc situations.
+A lightweight Access Control application for AdHoc situations.

 ## Backstory
 A freind came to me with an issue of hosting a holiday party at a company, and wanted to implement access control.

 It seems that largely, the infrastructure and initial investment for something so simple just didn't make sense.

-So I thought it would be neat to build a simple cross-platform app that can satisfy this little niche need.
+So I thought it would be neat to build a simple cross-platform app that can satisfy this niche need.

 ## The goals
 Lightweight (Relatively... it is electron, afterall) :heavy_check_mark: